tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - Check that disabling hiding, clicking, or blocking on the dashboard/options page generates a notification warning at the top of the dashboard(all tabs), menu, and vault page.
 - Check that disabling EasyList/AdNauseam filters on the dashboard/3p-filters page generates a notification warning at the top of the dashboard(all tabs), menu, and vault page.
 - Check that clicking 'reactivate' on a notification warning at the top of the dashboard, menu, or vault pages causes the visual state to change correctly, and the setting in question to be updated correctly.
+- Check that entering private/incognito mode is going to bring up the corresponding notification as expected.
+- In firefox, choose "strict" for Enhanced Tracking Protection in `about:preferences#privacy`.
+Check that a notification shows up after the setting is changed.
 - Check that the vault (if open) is updated when notifications change
 - Check that the dashboard (if open) is updated when notifications change
 - Dashboard::settings (options.html) Check that page refreshes correctly when a notification is 'reactivated'